ihavethatonvinyl/blog/content/liner-notes/pitching-your-vinyl-story-to-ihtov.md

 **What I am not looking for**: **anything written with the help of AI (I run everything through a detector), AI images, or any more stories about records that skip or broken turntables.**

-**Also: I pay through Venmo or Paypal only, and Paypal only if your name matches the email address.**

 Essays should be between 800-1200 words though I am not married to that length, depending on the subject.
 Pitch me at michele.catalano at gmail, with IHTOV PITCH in your header.